 Grade 10 Course Descriptions

 English Language Arts

 The English Language Arts program is first and foremost a literacy program.
 As such, it prepares students to make intellectual and aesthetic judgments, to raise questions, and to articulate their thoughts while speaking, reading and writing to learn with their classmates.
 During the school year, the students will read three core novels, a classic play, as well as other texts, including poetry, short fiction, opinion articles and non-fiction texts.
 The writing program covers the major modes of expository expression, reporting, narration, and argumentation.
 Increasingly formal speaking skills are honed through discussions, presentations, debates and seminars.
 In grade 10, we develop academic research skills necessary for applying the Modern Language Association methodology in all written productions.

 French - Enriched

 Throughout the year, students will have to read and write a variety of texts.
 For example, expository texts related to documentaries, creative or poetic texts such as slam, and argumentative texts relating to current events.
-In addition, two novels will be used during the year to analyze different themes: "Cadillac" by Quebec author Biz and "Carnets de naufrage" by Guillaume Vigneault.
-Moreover, students will have to deliver oral presentations related to the texts published in the "Cargo" exercise book from the Chenelière edition and participate in prepared discussions.
+In addition, two novels will be used during the year to analyze different themes: "Chercher Sam" by Sophie Bienvenu and "Camille" by Patrick Isabelle.
+Moreover, students will have interactions related to various topics.

 French - Regular

-This course is focused on the grammatical learning of verbs and basic noun groups to be able to integrate articles while respecting the correct gender and number in a sentence.
-By mid-year, students must be able to write a short text by themselves using simple sentences.
-In addition, reading lessons are part of the basic program to practice the pronunciation of different sounds.
-Moreover, interactive discussions in French mainly involve interviews and oral presentations exploring themes related to current events or texts from the "Cargo" workbook.
+Throughout the year, students will have to read and write a variety of texts from the "Cargo" workbook.
+For example, expository texts related to documentaries, creative or poetic texts such as slam, and argumentative texts relating to current events.
+Moreover, students will have interactions related to various topics.

 Mathematics SN

 This science option math course follows the mathematics curriculum of the Ministère de l'Éducation (MEQ) for secondary cycle 2, year 2 (grade 10).
 The main topics covered in the class are: analytic geometry and linear equations, functions and parameterizing functions, algebraic expressions, systems of equations, triangles and trigonometry, geometry and statistics.
 The students learn how to apply mathematical concepts in various contexts and develop their ability to solve problems using mathematical knowledge.

 Mathematics CST

 The Cultural, Social and Technical option prepares students for further studies in social sciences, communications, or the arts.
-The course includes the following topics: Functions, analytic geometry, systems of equations, triangles and trigonometry and statistics and correlation.
+The course includes the following topics: Functions, Trigonometry and Triangles, Analytic Geometry, Systems of equations, and Statistics and Correlation.

 Science and Technology

 The Science and Technology course is an integrated science course incorporating concepts from chemistry, physics, biology and engineering.
 Students develop their ability to solve scientific problems, apply scientific knowledge to everyday situations and communicate using scientific standards and conventions.
 It is the last of the ST course sequence initiated in secondary 1 and is subject to a ministerial evaluation at the end of the school year.
 Students must successfully complete this course to obtain the Québec High School Diploma.